thin-edge/thin-edge.io-specs/src/software-management/plugin-api.md

 ### Input, Output and Errors

 * The plugins are called by the sm-agent using a child process for each action.
-* Beside command `exec-list` there is no input beyond the command arguments, and a plugin that does not implement `exec-list` can close its `stdin`.
+* Beside command `update-list` there is no input beyond the command arguments, and a plugin that does not implement `update-list` can close its `stdin`.
 * The `stdout` and `stderr` of the process running a plugin command are captured by the sm-agent.
   * These streams don't have to be the streams returned by the underlying package manager.
     It can be a one sentence summary of the error, redirecting the administrator to the package manager logs.